 - Does the tree resemble the Leaning Tower of Pisa?
-The roots might be weakening, making the tree at risk of falling.
+The roots might be weakening, putting the tree at risk of falling.

 - Is the tree within close proximity to power or electrical lines?
 Trees should not touch electrical lines whatsoever.
 If the situation is too far gone for effective pruning, removing the tree might be the only way to go.

 If you’re concerned about a tree’s integrity, call in a certified expert sooner, not later.
 Can we remove a tree that has already partially or completely fallen over?
 For sure—but trust us, you do not ever want things to get to that point if you can avoid it.

 No!
 We mean it.
 Don’t do it.
 Ever.
 Removing a tree without proper equipment and training is seriously dangerous.
 It’s simply not worth the money you think you might save by going it alone—especially if you end up damaging other property in the process, or even worse, injuring yourself or someone else.